Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Introduction

-The most closely related work to this paper is \cite{kang2019ident}, where Identifying Differential Equation with Numerical Time evolution (IDENT) was proposed.
+The most closely related work to this paper is \cite{kang2019ident}, where Identifying Differential Equation with Numerical Time evolution (IDENT) was proposed, also for a single set of given data.
 It is based on the convergence principle of numerical PDE schemes.
-LASSO is used to efficiently find a candidate set, and the correct PDE is identified by computing the numerical Time Evolution Error (TEE).
-Among all the PDEs from the candidate set, the one whose numerical solution best matches the dynamics of the given data is chosen as the identified PDE.
-When the given data are contaminated by noise, the authors proposed a Least-Square Moving Average method to denoise the data as a pre-processing step.
+LASSO is used to find a candidate set efficiently, and the correct PDE is identified by computing the numerical Time Evolution Error (TEE).
+Among all the PDEs from the candidate set, the one whose numerical solution best matches the given data dynamics is chosen as the identified PDE.
+When the given data are contaminated by noise, the authors used a Least-Square Moving Average method to denoise the data as a pre-processing step.
 When the coefficients vary in the spatial domain, a Base Element Expansion (BEE) technique was proposed to recover the varying coefficients.

-Despite the developments of many effective methods, when the given data is noisy, PDE identification is still challenging.
-A small amount of noise can make the recovery unstable, especially for high order PDEs.
-It was shown in \cite{kang2019ident} that the noise to signal ratio for LASSO depends on the order of the underlying PDE, and IDENT can only handle a small amount of noise when the PDE contains high order derivatives.
-A major issue is that the numerical differentiation often magnifies noise, which is illustrated by an example in Figure~\ref{fig.amplif}.
+Despite the developments of many useful methods, when the given data are noisy, PDE identification is still challenging.
+A small amount of noise can make a recovery unstable, especially for high order PDEs.
+It was shown in \cite{kang2019ident} that the noise to signal ratio for LASSO depends on the order of the underlying PDE, and IDENT can handle a small amount of noise when the PDE contains high order derivatives.
+A significant issue is that the numerical differentiation often magnifies noise, which is illustrated by an example in Figure~\ref{fig.amplif}.

-In this paper, we propose a class of robust methods for PDE identification which can handle a large amount of noise.
-Our contributions include: \begin{enumerate} \item{First, we propose a new denoising procedure, called Successively Denoised Differentiation (SDD), to stabilize the numerical differentiation applied on noisy data. } \item{Second, we present two recovery algorithms which are robust against noise: Subspace pursuit Time evolution (ST) and Subspace pursuit Cross-validation (SC).
-Both methods utilize the Subspace Pursuit (SP) greedy algorithm~\cite{dai2008subspace} for the selection of a candidate set.
-ST considers a multi-shooting numerical time evolution error, and SC evaluates the cross-validation error in the least squares fitting.
-Both methods are efficient and robust against noise.
-We also present a unified notion of PDE identification error to compare the objectives in related approaches.} \end{enumerate}
+In this paper, we propose two robust PDE identification methods that can handle a large amount of noise given a single set of time-dependent data.
+Our contributions include: \begin{enumerate} \item{First, we propose a new denoising procedure, called Successively Denoised Differentiation (SDD), to stabilize the numerical differentiation applied to noisy data. } \item{Second, we present two recovery algorithms which are robust against noise: Subspace pursuit Time evolution (ST) and Subspace pursuit Cross-validation (SC).
+Both methods utilize the Subspace Pursuit (SP) greedy algorithm~\cite{dai2008subspace} for selecting a candidate set.
+ST considers a multi-shooting numerical time evolution error, and SC evaluates the cross-validation error in the least-squares fitting.
+Both methods are efficient and robust against noise. } \end{enumerate}